Review of Kinetic Books Algebra 1 curriculum

 Kinetic Books Algebra 1 is a digital textbook for algebra 1.
 This means it is a computerized and interactive curriculum.
 This is a complete stand-alone algebra 1 curriculum, containing the actual instruction, exercises, homework problems, quizzes, and tests.

-The sequence of the topics in Kinetic Books Algebra 1 is quite traditional, so it can be easily adapted to school usage.
+The sequence of the topics in Kinetic Books Algebra 1 is traditional, so it can be easily adapted to school usage.
 The chapters are:

 1 Introduction to Algebra